Monitoring pfSense with Wazuh: A Comprehensive Guide

 ⚠️

-Installing packages for pfSense from FreeBSD repositories is not recommended, as this can greatly increase the likelihood of problems and malfunctions.
+Installing packages for pfSense from FreeBSD repositories is not recommended as this can greatly increase the risk of problems and malfunctions.

-First, you need to enable the agent’s autorun.
-To do this, edit the /etc/rc.conf.local file and replace wazuh_agent_enable="NO" with wazuh_agent_enable="YES", or alternatively run the following command:
+1. First, you need to enable agent autorun.
+Edit the /etc/rc.conf.local file and replace string wazuh_agent_enable="NO" with string wazuh_agent_enable="YES".
+Alternatively, run the following command:

 sysrc -f /etc/rc.conf.local wazuh_agent_enable="YES"

-The next step is configuring the agent’s connection to the Wazuh cluster.
-To do this, edit the /var/ossec/etc/ossec.conf file and replace IP with the IP address or FQDN of the Wazuh cluster.
+1. Next, configure the agent’s connection to the Wazuh Cluster.
+Edit the /var/ossec/etc/ossec.conf file and replace the IP line with the IP address or FQDN of the Wazuh cluster.

 <client>